DisCoTec/discotec.github.io/2022/README.md

-DisCoTec 2022 will take place at the [IMT School for Advanced Studies](http://www.imtlucca.it/en), Lucca, between June 13-17, 2022.
+DisCoTec 2022 will take place at the [IMT School for Advanced Studies Lucca](http://www.imtlucca.it/en), between June 13-17, 2022.

 **COVID-19:** DisCoTec 2022 is planned as a physical, in-person event, with certain support for remote presence, both for speakers and for other participants who are unable or unwilling to come.
 Depending on the